MultiSafepay/docs/content/getting-started/glossary.md

 category: 627bbcf80c1c9c0050320b60
 order: 300
 hidden: false
+slug: glossary
 ---
+#### account balance
+The balance of funds held in a MultiSafepay account.

 #### acquirer
 A financial institution that processes card payments with issuers on behalf of merchants.
 MultiSafepay is an acquirer for Visa, Mastercard, and Bancontact.